bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:24:13

-Yeah, a teapot.
+A teapot.

 Aaron: 00:24:15

-Oh yeah, that's what it is.
+That's what it is.
 That's what you're ordering and then the seller receives the money and after it doesn't ship the order and then when you complain, he says, hey, I never received any money.
 I don't know what you're talking about.
 I don't know who you are.